Serving the Audio Prosumer

 Wearables vs. Med Devices: Visualizing a Third Way

-Hardware and software makers are naturally bullish on the future of consumer-facing wearables for health and wellness.
+Ended soon Hardware and software makers are naturally bullish on the future of consumer-facing wearables for health and wellness.
 So far, physicians and providers have remained circumspect.
 It’s been a dozen years since the first Fitbits helped launch the quantified self movement.
-What have we learned so far and what are the opportunities going forward?
-Law of…
+What have we learned so far and what are the opportunities going forward?…

 Read More